Skip to main content

 I-131 Treatment for Hyperthyroidism

-To reconstruct the organ doses due to oral administration of Iodine-131, DCEG dosimetrists developed a new biokinetic model for iodine for hyperthyroid patients.
-Parameters of the model were obtained from results of measurements of iodine in blood, urine, and the thyroid following treatments for thyrotoxicosis for 3,138 patients.
-For these patients with available measured data, the individual organ doses were calculated based on the administered activity of Iodine-131 and the predictions of the amounts of iodide and protein-bound-iodine present in each organ and tissue, as well as the biological behavior of iodine in the body.
-Estimation of organ doses to all cohort members is in progress.
+To reconstruct the organ-absorbed doses due to oral administration of 131I, REB dosimetrists developed a new biokinetic model for iodine specific to patients with hyperthyroidism.
+Parameters of the model were obtained from results of measurements of iodine in blood, urine, and the thyroid following 131I treatments for 3,138 patients.
+For these patients with available measured data, the individual organ doses were calculated based on the administered activity of 131I and the predictions of the amounts of iodide and protein-bound-iodine present in each organ and tissue, as well as the biological behavior of iodine in the body.
+These methods and the estimates of organ doses to all cohort members were described in a 2015 publication by Melo et al.

 For more information, contact Cari Kitahara.